 Fly fishing the East Branch of the Delaware River

 The East Branch is one of two branches that forms the Delaware River, and is about 75 miles long.
-The East Branch rises in Delaware County, and parallels Route 30 for much of its course.
+The East Branch rises in Delaware County, and parallels Route 30 for much of its course a few hours north of New York City.
 At Middletown, the East Branch flows through Wawaka Lake and receives Dry Book.
 Past Margaretville, the River enters Pepacton Reservoir, which carries the River through the towns of Andes and Colchester.
 The Reservoir ends at Downsville Dam, and the River continues its way through valleys and receives its largest tributary, Beaver Kill.
 At the village of Hancock, the River joins the West Branch of the Delaware River to form the main stem of the Delaware River.

 The East Branch has been known by many different names over the years, including the Papaconck, the Pepachton, and the Popaxtunk Branch.
 The generally accepted name is now the East Branch of the Delaware River.
 In addition to native brown trout, you’ll also see stocked browns, wild rainbows, and wild brookies, depending on which section of the East Branch you are tackling.